-I’ve been a practitioner of the Intermittent Fasting lifestyle for about 2 years now and I can honestly say that this ‘diet’ has changed my life in many positive ways.
-I’ve written about the benefits of Intermittent Fasting on this blog numerous times in the past and today I’d like to share more of my Intermittent Fasting Results with you – providing transparency of results for 1 month, 3 months, 6 months, 1 year, and even now out to 2 years.
-If that sounds good, let’s go!
+I’ve been a practitioner of the Intermittent Fasting lifestyle for about 5 years now and I can honestly say that this ‘diet’ has changed my life in many positive ways.
+I’ve written about the benefits of Intermittent Fasting on this blog numerous times in the past and today I’d like to share more of my Intermittent Fasting Results with you – providing transparency of results for 1 month, 3 months, 6 months, 1 year, 2 years, 3 years and now even 5 Years!

 Editor’s Note: This article is part of a series on Intermittent Fasting.